NullCarrierNC/photonics-dmx/README.md

-# Photonics - DMX Sequencer for YARG & RB3E
+# Photonics - DMX Sequencer for YARG & Rock Band 3 (Enhanced)

 Photonics is a purpose built DMX light sequencer for use with YARG and Rock Band 3 Enhanced.
 It uses in-game lighting data to drive DMX lights in time to the music.